 People laugh when I tell them I’m actually a very private person, loathe to share details of my life with strangers.
 I’d rather interview others than be the focus of discussion.
 Yet, I’ve spent my life telling stories through news, features, and high-tech mediums – so perhaps it’s time to share a few of my own.

 Montana-born, I’m the granddaughter of wild cowboys and Norwegian homesteaders, pioneers leaning into the land with their hopes and dreams.
-Imbued with a philosophy of hard work and grit against this backdrop of want and need, my siblings, relatives, and I have become doctors, ambassadors, professors, Hollywood Oscar winners, theologians, and award-winning journalists.
+Imbued with a philosophy of hard work and grit against this backdrop of want and need, my siblings, relatives, and I have become doctors, ambassadors, professors, Hollywood Oscar winners, law library directors, theologians, and award-winning journalists.
 Although I’ve now lived in the urban outback of Seattle for more than 30 years – plus several years recently in Montana – memories are still fresh of growing up listening to the backdrop of voices: my Montanan family and relatives telling stories – some very tall, most sadly true: struggles. scandals. secrets. surprises.

 “Storytelling” is a vogue phrase these days, but it’s a constant in my life as I travel, live, and work in places where storytelling is woven into the tapestry of cultures like Russia, Turkey, and Uzbekistan.
 It’s no surprise to me I became a journalist – specifically in TV news and ever-evolving digital media – since I’m drawn to hearing stories from the heart: in search of truth (news), illumination (problems), and action (hope).

 In high school, I led my school’s edgy newspaper as editor-in-chief, winning an Associated Press award for my controversial editorial.
 As a teen reporter at my town’s radio station, I discovered the power of live interviews and fair questioning.
 As an AFS high school exchange student to a small Muslim town in Turkey, I listened to stories for hours on end, drinking wickedly strong Turkish tea as I soaked it all in.
 In my senior year I won a national writing award that caught the eye of several hundred colleges and universities.
 In the end, I chose Ripon College in Wisconsin – one of the best decisions I’ve ever made.